osg-htc/docs/docs/worker-node/install-singularity.md

 # Enabling Unprivileged Mode for Singularity

 !!! note
-    As of October 2017, no VO in the OSG is ready to use non-setuid Singularity in production.
+    As of December 2017, no VO in the OSG is ready to use non-setuid Singularity in production.
 Only testing sites will need to follow these instructions; contact the VOs you support for more information.

-    Most sites will want to follow the RPM install instructions until there is wider VO support.
+    Most sites will want to follow the privileged RPM install instructions until there is wider VO support.

 If the operating system is an EL 7 variant and has been updated to the EL 7.4 kernel (3.10.0-693 or greater), you can skip